 Since the time of painting, Pissarro’s Boulevard Montmartre series have been separated and sold off separately.

 Each work has its own biography formed through numerous deals and changing of hands through the years.

 Some of these individual stories form an interesting backdrop for looking at European history in the 19th and 20th centuries.
 For instance, ‘Le Boulevard de Montmartre, Matinée de Printemps’, a work depicting the street in spring as the first leaves are appearing on the trees, had a dramatic life.

 The life of a painting

 In 1902, the painting made its way to Germany under the ownership of Paul Cassirer and from 1923 it was in the collection of Max Silberberg.
-Silberberg was an industrialist from Breslau, Germany, now Wroclaw, Poland.
-In the 1920s, he started collecting Impressionist art, including several works by Pissarro.
-He also acquired several Realist and Post-Impressionist pieces.
-Silberberg’s collection is now regarded as having been one of the most impressive pre-war collections of 19th and 20th century art in Germany.
+Silberberg was an industrialist from Breslau, Germany, now Wroclaw, Poland, who had started collecting impressionism, post-impressionism and realist works.
+(Silberberg’s collection is now regarded as having been one of the most impressive pre-war collections of 19th and 20th century art in Germany.)

 Nazi war crimes

 When the Nazis came to power in 1933, Silberberg, who was Jewish, quickly became a target of new anti-semitic laws.

 He was forced to give up his public roles, his company was sold, and his house was handed over to the SS.
 Silberberg was further coerced into selling his entire art collection, which by this time was over 143 paintings.
 He and his wife were later sent to a concentration camp, where they are thought to have died around 1942.

 Pissarro’s painting was held in a private collection for some years before being acquired by John and Frances L. Loeb, both ardent supporters of Jewish cultural organisations.
 They gifted the painting to the Israel Museum in Jerusalem in 1997.